TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 ### Open Questions
 ----
 - What about the bytzantium hard fork -- block number specific behaviour?
-- What about 'status' on pre-byzantium receipts on non-mainnet chains?
+- What about 'status' on pre-byzantium receipts on non-main net chains?
 - Never call it xDAI.
 Call it gnosos
 - We should be able to remove the 'requires' options (tracing, parity -- balances already removed) in blockScrape.toml
 - Chain specific data: